TrueSparrowSystems/openapi-test-suite/README.md

 // To run the test suite, use following command apiSuiteObj.runTest();

-// After the test suite run is over, it is recommended to call cleanup apiSuiteObj.cleanup();
+// After the test suite run is over, it is recommended to call cleanup TODO Ajinkya apiSuiteObj.cleanup();
 ```